danielb2/hapi-hydra/readme.md

 * [Example](#example)

-Inspired by [Your API versioning is wrong, which is why I decided to do it 3 different wrong ways] this plugin makes it simple to implement all three methods of API versioning described in the article.
+This is a hapi plugin to manage three forms of versioning.
+It was inspired by [Your API versioning is wrong, which is why I decided to do it 3 different wrong ways] this plugin makes it simple to implement all three methods of API versioning described in the article.

 1. URL versioning
 1.  custom header